-BFRS employs over 600 staff consisting of:
+BFRS employs around 600 staff consisting of:

 - Wholetime (full time) firefighters.

-- On-Call (retained) firefighters.
+- On-call firefighters.

-- · Central staff.
+- Control staff.

 - Corporate (support) staff.

-There are 14 strategically positioned Fire Stations and an Emergency Communication centre.
-These include five wholetime stations, crewed 24 hours a day, one day crewed and night retained station and 8 retained stations.
+There are 14 strategically positioned fire stations and an Emergency Communication centre.
+These include five wholetime stations, crewed 24 hours a day, one day crewed and night on-call station and eight on-call stations.